dgerosa/machinelearning4physics_bicocca_2024/README.md

 - 05-06-24 *[Extra slot in case we skip one lecture...]*.
 U7 building, Lab714.
 - 12-06-24 *[Extra slot in case we skip one lecture...]*.
 U7 building, Lab714.

+## Exams

+Each lecture has an exercise at the end (actually, most of the time in class is dedicated to completing these problems!).
+At the end of the class, you will have to submit your codes showcasing what you've done on these problems.
+There will not be oral exams.

+To submit your code, register on github.com, create a new, **private** repository called `machinelearning4physics_bicocca_2024`, and upload your files, and share it with me (`dgerosa`) and Giulia (`gfumagalli`).
+Detailed instructions are available [here](examsubmission.md)

 ## Careful...

 <p align="center">